Data Scientist vs Data Engineer: Major Differences

 - ETL/ELT: Automate the flow of data from sources to storage, ensuring it arrives on time.

-- Database Optimization: Prepare databases to handle large volumes of information, ensuring high availability and performance.
+- Database Optimization: Prepare the databases to handle large data sets, ensuring high availability and better performance.

 - Data Consolidation: Connect various data sources and systems to consolidate information into a centralised environment.